tinacms/tina.io/content/docs/plugins/fields.md

 ### _component_

-The `component` field property can either be a string or the name of a field plugin, or a React Component.
+The `component` field property can either be the name of a field plugin (a string), or a React Component.

 All of the previous examples show the `component` being set with a string: